Telescopic groups and symmetries of combinatorial maps: Introduction

 \begin{thm*} Any free product of at least two non-trivial cyclic groups is freely telescopic, except for the infinite dihedral group $D_\infty \cong \ZZ_2*\ZZ_2$. \end{thm*}

-If we allow the index of $H$ to be sufficiently large, depending on the cardinality of $\Gamma$, then a great deal of same index subgroups $H$ with $N(H)/H \cong \Gamma$ can be obtained, c.f.
-Theorem~\ref{thm:asympt}.
+If we allow the index of $H$ to be sufficiently large, depending on the cardinality of $\Gamma$, then a great deal of same index subgroups $H$ with $N(H)/H \cong \Gamma$ can be obtained, cf. Theorem~\ref{thm:asympt}.
 More precisely, the following holds.

 \begin{thm*} Let $T$ be a finite free product of cyclic groups, different from $\ZZ_2*\ZZ_2$.
 Then for any finite group ${\Gamma}$, there exist constants $A > 1$, $B > 0$ and $M\in\NN$ such that for all $d{\geq}M$ the set $F(T, {\Gamma}, d) = \{\text{free subgroups } H \leq T \text{ of index } \leq d \text{ with } N_T(H)/H{\cong}{\Gamma}, \text{ up to conjugacy}\}$ has cardinality ${\geq}A^{B d\log d}$. \end{thm*}